meet-projects/Y1YL-Labs/OOP Project Document/README.md

     - The instructions are part of the UX, they should be very clear to the user how the application can be used.

-> DEADLINE: 17th November, To be presented at the Physical Event - Submission on Repl.it
+> DEADLINE: 9th November, To be presented at the Physical Event - Submission on Repl.it

 ## Hints and Hurdles
 - Navigate to your groups' "Teams" tab on Repl.it, you should find an OOP Repl ready for you to code in!
+- When creating your two classes, think futher than just `users` class; remember that `posts`, `comments` can also be classes.
 - If you get stuck on coming up with potential classes, let us know and we'll help in the brainstorm!